bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     ```

 #### RPAD
--   `RPAD(string, len, padstring)`
+-   `#!sql RPAD(string, len, padstring)`

     Extends the input string to the specified length, by
     appending copies of the padstring to the right of the
     string.
-If the input string's length is less then the len
+If the input string's length is less than the len
     argument, it will truncate the input string.

     For example: